timcassell/ProtoPromise/README.md

 If for some reason you wish to hold onto a promise reference and re-use it even after it has settled, you may call `promise.Retain();`.
 Then when you are finished with it, you must call `promise.Release();` and clear your reference `promise = null;`.
 All retain calls must come before release calls, and they must be made in pairs.

+## Async/Await

+### Async

+Starting with C# 7.0, we are now able to make task-like types which can be returned from an `async` function.
+Promises are task-like and thus can be returned from `async` functions.
+So you can declare `async Promise` or `async Promise<T>` and then you can `await` any awaitable within that function, and the returned promise will resolve when all of those awaitables have completed.
+If an exception is thrown, the promise will be rejected with that exception unless it is a [Special Exception](#special-exception).
+If an `OperationCanceledException` is thrown, the promise will be canceled.

+### Await

+Promises are awaitable.
+This means you can use the `await` keyword to wait for the promise to complete in any `async` function, even if that function does not return a promise.
+If the promise is a value promise (`Promise<T>`), you can get the value from it like `T value = await promise`.
+If the promise is rejected, an `UnhandledException` is thrown.
+If the promise is canceled, a `CanceledException` is thrown.

+#### Async/Await pitfalls

+There are some pitfalls to using the async and await features.

+If you've used Tasks, you are probably used to them throwing the exception that actually occurred instead of an exception wrapper.
+Promises throw a wrapper exception because the promise can be rejected with _any_ value, not just an exception.

+At least you can still catch `OperationCanceledException` to catch cancelations like you could with Tasks (and, unlike with the normal Promise API where catching cancelations is optional, you probably _should_ catch cancelation exceptions in an async function).

+The other thing, and this is more of an issue than exceptions, is that you can't report progress to the promise returned from the async function.
+This is probably why the designers of Tasks chose to use `Progress<T>` passed into the function instead of implementing it directly into Tasks.

+Because of these issues, you must put `using Proto.Promises.Await` at the top of your file to `await` a promise.
+This is done as an extra step to prove that you know what you're doing.

 ## Additional Information

-Almost all calls are asynchronous.
-This means that calling `promise.Then` will never call the delegate before the method returns, even if the promise is already settled.
-The same goes for `deferred.Resolve/Reject/Cancel/Progress`.
+All promise methods are asynchronous.
+This means that calling `promise.Then` will never invoke the delegate before the method returns, even if the promise is already settled.
+The same goes for `deferred.Resolve/Reject/Cancel/ReportProgress`.
 Invoking those methods will not call attached progress or resolve/reject/cancel listeners before the method returns.
 Callbacks will be invoked later, the next time `Promise.Manager.HandleCompletes(AndProgress)` is called, which happens automatically every frame if you're in Unity.
-The exception to this rule is `Retain/Release`.
-If you release the promise and it is already settled, then it will be put back in the pool (if pooling is enabled) and will no longer be in a usable state.
-That's why you must always clear your references.

 ### Understanding Then